obecker/decycle/README.md

 ## Subprojects

-* [decycle-lib](lib) is the core library that might be used within other JVM projects, however currently it is not recommended doing so as the API is not stable yet.
+* [decycle-gradle-plugin](plugin-gradle) is a Gradle plugin that performs Decycle checks of the project sources within a gradle build.
-* [decycle-gradle-plugin](plugin-gradle) is a gradle plugin that uses the core library and performs Decycle checks of the project sources within a gradle build.
+* [decycle-maven-plugin](plugin-maven) is a Maven plugin that performs Decycle checks of the project sources within the maven verify phase.
-* [decycle-maven-plugin](plugin-maven) is a maven plugin that uses the core library and performs Decycle checks of the project sources within the maven verify phase.
+* [decycle-lib](lib) is the core library used by both plugins that might also be used within other JVM projects, however currently it is not recommended doing so as the API is not stable yet.

 ## Building